The singularities of Selberg- and Dotsenko-Fateev-like integrals: Introduction

 where $\square_N = [0,1]^N$.
 We can analytically continue $I_N[F]$ via an argument similar to that used to prove \Cref{thm:generic}.
 Unlike that of $S_N[F](\bmalpha,\bmbeta,\bmgamma)$, this extension has no singularities associated with hyperplanes of constant $\gamma$.
 The true singularities of the extension of $S_N[F](\alpha,\beta,\gamma)$ associated with hyperplanes of constant $\gamma$ show up in the relation with the extension of $I_N[F](\alpha,\beta,\gamma)$. \item The second step removes the other unwanted singularities away from the loci of two or more unwanted singularities, via some identities proven via Aomoto \cite{Ao} in the $F=1$ case (and \cite[Ap.\ A]{DF2}, at a physicist's level of rigor).
 The use of these identities for \emph{computing} the original Selberg integral is sketched in \cite{FW}.
 It seems there cannot be a similar computation of $S_N[F]$ in the $\deg F>1$ case, so a statement about the singularities is the best we can do.

 The simplex $\triangle_N\subset \bbR^N$ can be thought of as a subset of

 via the embedding $\bbR \hookrightarrow \bbC\hookrightarrow \bbC P^1$, and the rough idea of this step of the proof is to relate the integrals above to the result of replacing $\triangle_N$ with $L^{\boxtimes N}\triangle_N$ for $L$ one of the six linear fractional transformations preserving $\bbC P^1\backslash \{0,1,\infty\}$.
 Only three of these are essentially different, and one of these three is just the identity and therefore uninteresting.
 The other two integrals each have meromorphic extensions with different manifest singularities.
 Using \Cref{prop:Aomoto}, these functions can be related to each other, and this can be used to remove most of the apparent singularities that are not present in all three functions.
-Some singularities are present in the relations between the integrals, and these cannot be removed. \item The third step is the application of Hartog's theorem to remove the remaining removable singularities, which now lie on a codimension two subvariety of $\bbC^3$. \end{enumerate} This argument is carried out in \S\ref{subsec:removing_singularities_1}.
+Some singularities are present in the relations between the integrals, and these cannot be removed.

+Once this has been done, the final step is the application of Hartog's theorem to remove the remaining removable singularities, which now lie on a codimension two subvariety of $\bbC^3$. \end{enumerate} This argument is carried out in \S\ref{subsec:removing_singularities_1}.
 The version more relevant to \cite{DF2} (with the additional steps needed) is in \S\ref{subsec:removing_singularities_2}.

+We call $I_N[F]$ a ``DF-like'' integral because similar integrals appear, albeit at a somewhat formal level, in \cite{DF2}.
+A similar construction appears in \cite{Felder}.